Woman Who Beat 91-Year-Old Man With Brick Charged With Attempted Murder

 The incident allegedly occurred when Rodriguez passed Jones while taking a walk.
 Allegedly, Rodriguez bumped into Jones’ toddler.
 Witnesses and police officials say that Jones then pushed Rodriguez down and began beating him with the concrete brick.

-Misbel Borjas witness the attack.
+Misbel Borjas witnessed the attack.
 She says that Jones “repeatedly hit Rodriguez in the head with the cement block.”

 “I heard her saying, go back to your country, go back to Mexico.
 When I tried to videotape her with my cell phone, she threw that same concrete block, tried to hit my car,” Borjas said when interviewed by CNN.